zygmuntz/stardose/README.md

 StarDose
 ========

 A recommender system for GitHub repositories.
+Uses `requests` as HTTP client.

-* input: a username, and the repos the user starred
+* input: a username (to get the repos the user starred)
 * output: other repos the user may be interested in

 Edit `settings.py` and you're ready to run the scripts in order.